tt1m0n/Fillit/README.md

 If the file contains at least one error, your program must display error on the stan- dard output followed by a newline and have to exit properly.

 ---------------------------------------------------------------------------------

+How it is work

+1. Compile my project (just type [make] at the root of repository)
+2. type [./fillit sample]. "sample" it is a file with my map.
+Instead sample you can create your own map with tetraminos.